 - Cut in shortening with pastry blender until mixture is consistency of coarse crumbs.

 - Add the yeast and remaining buttermilk and mix thoroughly.

-Turn dough out on floured surface and knead 3 or 4 times.
+- Turn dough out on floured surface and knead 3 or 4 times.

 Recipe editor Patricia Mitchell